Jbarfield101/Blossom/README.md

 npm test  # run JavaScript tests
 ```

+## UI Usage

+- **Uploading PDFs:** Use the D&D forms' PDF upload dialogs to import NPCs, rules,
+  lore, or spells.
+Parsed entries appear in their respective lists once the
+  background task finishes.
+- **World inventory:** After NPCs are loaded, open the *World Inventory* page to
+  see a consolidated list of items along with the NPCs that carry them.
+- **Ollama enrichment:** Features such as General Chat and the NPC Maker start
+  the local `ollama` model automatically.
+Ensure the `ollama` CLI is installed so
+  enrichment requests succeed.

+### Manual end‑to‑end test

+1. Start the app with `npm run tauri dev`.
+2. Upload an NPC PDF and confirm the character appears in the list.
+3. Visit *World Inventory* and verify items aggregate under their NPC owners.
+4. Open General Chat and send a message to trigger `start_ollama`; check that a
+   model response is received.

 ## RetroTV component

 The `RetroTV` component renders its children inside a styled television frame when